tolkienforum/invisioncommunity-dev-dockerimage/readme.md

 Go to http://localhost/ips/ and use the installer to setup the forum.
 The mysql root user is "root", its password is "password".

+Make sure to use "localhost" to access the Invisioncommunity and "-TESTINSTALL" as suffix of your license key!

 After the installer completed and the forum is visible enable developer-mode
 ```